Unity Hackweek 2018 Game Jam

 This year Unity invited people from other companies to attend alongside 500 Unity employees.
 I had the pleasure to work with members from Zynga and Kiloo (developers of "Subway Surfer") who we met through the Women in Gaming initiative.

-Our team's focus was to create a game using Unity for Small Things which is a suite of Unity components for building small instant-start web-based content, useful for creating games for platforms such as Facebook Messenger or creating playable ads.
+Our team's focus was to create a game using Unity for Small Things (now called Instant Games) which is a suite of Unity components for building small instant-start web-based content, useful for creating games for platforms such as Facebook Messenger or creating playable ads.

-Unity is also moving toward a new high-performance system called Entity Component System which Unity for Small Things is based on.
-ECS is a "model for writing high-performance code by default" and is a new approach for developing Unity games.
+Unity is also moving toward a new high-performance system called DOTS which Unity for Small Things is based on.
+DOTS is a "model for writing high-performance code by default" and is a new approach for developing Unity games.

 To publish the game, Unity for Small Things exports the entire game (including assets and runtime) as one HTML file that can be easily uploaded.
 We hosted "Dude, where is my luggage?" over at https://briangershon.itch.io/dude-where-is-my-luggage